Celebrity hair stylist Vidal Sassoon dead at 84

 AUTHOR AND BUSINESSMAN

 He diversified his hair-styling interests by writing.
-In 1967 - at age 39 - he published an autobiography, "Sorry I Kept You Waiting Madam," and in 1976, with his second wife Beverly, he wrote "A Year of Health and Beauty."
+In 1967 - at age of 39 - he published an autobiography, "Sorry I Kept You Waiting Madam", and in 1976, with his second wife Beverly, he wrote "A Year of Health and Beauty."

 The book was a best-seller, but the marriage soon ended in a much-publicized divorce.
 His first marriage, to his receptionist Elaine Wood in 1956, had also ended in divorce in 1963.

-Sassoon married four times in total and had four children.
-His eldest daughter, Catya, died of an accidental overdose in 2002 at age 33.
+Overall, Sassoon would marry four times throughout his life and have four children.
+His eldest daughter Catya died of an accidental overdose in 2002 at age 33.

 After building a business with salons and styling products, Sassoon sold the rights to his name to Richardson-Vicks, a U.S. health and beauty supply company, in 1983.
 At that time his hair products alone were netting Vidal Sassoon Inc about $113 million dollars a year.